 Both staff and inmates have a right to an environment kept safe from these kinds of hazards.
 They could be entitled to make a personal injury claim if they suffer such an accident.
 For more details about how slip, trip, and fall claims work, you can read our guide to them here.

 The harsh truth is that being a prison officer comes with inherent risks.
-HM Prison Service cannot predict the behaviour or actions of every prisoner down to the last detail, so there will always be a chance of a prisoner suddenly becoming violent and inflicting an injury unexpectedly.
 Such risks come with the job, but as your employer, HM Prison Service has a duty of care to you and is responsible for doing everything in their power to keep you safe.
 If they are proven to have failed to keep you safe by failing to meet this responsibility, they could be liable in a compensation claim.

 There are several ways in which failures by the prison services could lead to prison staff suffering injuries and forming prison injury claims:

 - Failing to prevent slips and trips through proper maintenance.